 In Years 7 and 8, we are currently using the Kerboodle MyMaths resources.
 MyMaths is a course, created with the MyMaths team that fully addresses the new National Curriculum for Key Stage 3 Mathematics.
 The course has been written to help students develop and embed their mathematical fluency, reasoning and problem-solving skills during KS3 for sound progression to KS4 and beyond.

-In Years 9 and 10 all students will be following the new AQA Linear course over either 3 or 2 years.
-Our Year 11 students will be continuing with the Edexcel Linear qualification to consolidate their understanding and learning ready for the June exam series.
+In Years 9, 10 and 11 all students are following the new AQA Linear course taken over 3 years.
 We have a range of alternative pathways on offer which are designed to meet and stretch the needs of students based on their ability and designed to give individual students the best Mathematical education possible by the end of Year 11.
 They include pathways such as Entry Level Mathematics for those who are finding it difficult to access GCSE, GCSE Statistics and GCSE Further Mathematics Award for those students needing stretch.